TIMELINE

 RECONSTRUCTION

 Andrew Johnson and Congress were unable to agree on a plan for restoring the ravaged country following the Civil War.
-There was a marked difference between Congressional Reconstruction - outlined in the first, second, and third Military Reconstruction Acts - and Andrew Johnson's plan for Presidential Restoration.
-The Congressional Plan of Reconstruction was ultimately adopted, and it did not end until 1877.
-Many of the issues surrounding Reconstruction are still a part of society today.
+There was a marked difference between Congressional Reconstruction and Andrew Johnson's plan for Presidential Restoration.
+Learn more about the different manifestations of Reconstruction and what Andrew Johnson meant by this statement.

 AMENDMENTS TO THE CONSTITUTION